mpdf/mpdf.github.io/what-else-can-i-do/floating-blocks.md

 - You cannot change the page margins/orientation etc. in middle of using floats
 - Float is only supported on block elements (i.e. not SPAN etc.)

-Margin-right can still be set for a float:right and vice-versa.
+`margin-right` can still be set for a `float:right` and vice-versa.

 <div class="alert alert-info" role="alert" markdown="1">
   **Note:** The width that is set defines the width of the